St. Nick's Pub

-St. Nick's Jazz Pub located at 773 St. Nicholas Avenue, in New York City, in the area of Harlem known as Sugar Hill, Manhattan.
-It was one of the oldest continuous operating jazz club in Harlem specializing in Jazz and Blues.
-In the 30s it was known as Poosepahtuck.
-In the 40s it was known as Lucky's Rendezvous and owned by Luckey Roberts.
-Luckey was Duke Ellington's and George Gershwin's teacher and mentor.
-Artists such as Art Tatum, Donald Lambert, known as Donald “The Jersey Rocket” Lambert, Marlowe Morris, Duke Ellington, Clifton Webb, performed at the Rendezvous.
+St. Nick's Jazz Pub was a jazz club located at 773 St. Nicholas Avenue, in New York City, in the area of Harlem known as Sugar Hill, Manhattan.
+It was one of the oldest continuous operating jazz clubs in Harlem specializing in jazz and blues.
+In the 1930s, it was known as Poosepahtuck.
+In the 1940s, it was known as Lucky's Rendezvous and owned by Luckey Roberts.
+Roberts was Duke Ellington's and George Gershwin's teacher and mentor.
+Artists such as Art Tatum, Donald Lambert, Marlowe Morris, Duke Ellington, and Clifton Webb performed at the Rendezvous.

 History

-In the 30s it was called Pooseepahtuck Club.
-Which was named after Poospatuck Native Americans in New York.
-In the 1930s Joe Jordan was the house pianist, and Monette Moore was a featured vocalist.
+In the 1930s, it was called Pooseepahtuck Club, which was named after Poospatuck Native Americans in New York.
+Joe Jordan was the house pianist and Monette Moore was a featured vocalist.

-In the 40s the club was owned by Luckey Roberts a well known Harlem pianist and composer.
-He was one of the first Ragtime composers.
-Luckey Roberts along with James P. Johnson were developers of the stride piano style in 1919.
-In his later years Luckey Roberts did recordings with Willie "The Lion" Smith, and honky tonk-style piano solos with clarinetist Garvin Bushell.
+In the 1940s, the club was owned by Luckey Roberts, a well-known Harlem pianist and composer.
+He was one of the first ragtime composers.
+Roberts along with James P. Johnson were developers of the stride piano style in 1919.
+In his later years, Roberts recorded with Willie "The Lion" Smith and performed honky tonk-style piano solos with clarinetist Garvin Bushell.

-Luckey Roberts is known for introducing George Gershwin to Jazz.
-Roberts had close ties to the Duke of Windsor.
-The Duke of Windsor later became the King of England.
-During the Duke of Windsor's 1917 trip to the United States he met Luckey.
-Roberts performed for 17 nights in honor of the Duke.
-Luckey became the Duke's mentor teaching him rhythms and supplying him with records and sheet music.

-In the 50s the club was called Pink Angel and owned by Lillian Lampkin.
-She was the mother of the current owner Vincent Lampkin.

-It became St. Nick’s in the 1960s.
+In the 1950s, the club was called Pink Angel and owned by Lillian Lampkin.
+She was the mother of current owner Vincent Lampkin.
+It became St. Nick's in the 1960s.

-It was known for decades for its late night jazz sessions where some of the best musicians in the area would come to jam.
-A historic jazz spot in Sugar Hill, Manhattan Harlem.
-It is legendary for over 50 years.

-In the 50s it was renamed Pink Angel.
-In the 60s it was renamed St Nick's Pub.
-Many notable musicians, artists, and singers played at St. Nick's Pub over the 50 years, such as; Miles Davis, Billie Holiday, Lena Horne.
+For decades, the pub was known for its late night jazz sessions where some of the best musicians in the area would come to jam.
+An historic jazz spot in Sugar Hill, Manhattan Harlem, it has been legendary for over 50 years.
+Many notable musicians, artists, and singers have played at St. Nick's Pub over its 50 years, such as Miles Davis, Billie Holiday, and Lena Horne.